Create Multiple Accounts in Your Tangem Wallet

 Account 20: m/44'/60'/0'/0/19

 This approach is efficient for account-based blockchains because each account needs only one primary address.
-The 60 in the path is Ethereum's registered coin type under SLIP-44 (the registry that assigns numbers to cryptocurrencies), but EVM-compatible networks share this derivation structure.
+The 60 in the path is Ethereum's registered coin type under SLIP-44, the registry that assigns numbers to cryptocurrencies.
+EVM-compatible networks without their own registered coin type share this derivation structure, and only on second-generation Tangem Wallets.

 For Non-EVM networks (Bitcoin, Litecoin, etc.):